before i dive into today’s topic i wanted to share that ill be pausing my video blogs…

 the key is to embrace change and novelty, especially in areas that are important to you.

-EXAMPLE: MEDIATION PRATICE
+EXAMPLE: MEDITATION PRATICE

 for instance, let’s consider a new meditation practice.